 Isolated orchitis (ie, infection localized to the testes) is nearly always viral in origin, and most cases are due to mumps.
-Rare causes include congenital syphilis, TB, leprosy, echovirus infection, lymphocytic choriomeningitis, coxsackievirus infection, infectious mononucleosis, varicella, and infection with group B arborviruses.
-Most bacterial orchitis is the result of severe bacterial epididymitis extending to the testis (epididymo-orchitis).
+Rare causes include congenital syphilis, tuberculosis, leprosy, echovirus infection, lymphocytic choriomeningitis, coxsackievirus infection, infectious mononucleosis, varicella, and infection with group B arborviruses.
+Most bacterial orchitis is the result of severe bacterial epididymitis Epididymitis Epididymitis is inflammation of the epididymis, occasionally accompanied by inflammation of the testis (epididymo-orchitis).
+Scrotal pain and swelling usually occur unilaterally.
+Diagnosis is... read more extending to the testis (epididymo-orchitis).

 Unilateral mumps orchitis develops acutely between 4 and 7 days after parotid swelling in mumps.
 In 30% of cases, the disease spreads to the other testis in 1 to 9 days.
 Pain may be of any degree of severity.
 In addition to pain and swelling of the testes, systemic symptoms may develop, such as malaise, fever, nausea, headache, and myalgias.
 Testicular examination reveals tenderness, enlargement, and induration of the testis and edema and erythema of the scrotal skin.